Timeline 1914 - 1919

 8 Aug 1914

 Over a period of several years various regulations were brought into force.
-The Act introduced British Summer Time as a way of increasing working hours on farms.
+The Act introduced British Summer Time (Daylight Saving) as a way of increasing working hours on farms.
 Other changes included the prohibition of whistling for a taxi in London as it could be confused with the warning of an air raid.
 A 'No Treating Order' made it an offence to buy an alcholic drink in a public house for other people.
-And you could be fined for making white flour not wholewheat.
-On July 24th 1916 an order was ...
+And ...

 German steamer 'Herbert Fischer' in Poole